mealaud/mealaud.github.io/content/axioms/_index.md

 layout: "axioms"
 ---

 How does one live?
 How must I live?
 I am not certain of this.
 There are no unshakeable axioms in my life but there are some suppositions which allow me to live a life I find enjoyable.
 This is to say: what I describe may not be for everyone, but it is for me.
+{{%nl%}}{{%nl%}}

+A new addition to these axioms will be those of interest to interpersonal relationships.
+Reflecting on this now, I feel I have well-addressed rules for my conduct with _myself_, but not with _others_.
+And, being someone who loves social interaction, I've thought about this a lot.

+### Intrapersonal
 #### Axiom #1 {#okay}
 >> 1. It will be okay.
 {{%nl%}}